Apple TV Plus offers first look at Argylle, the Henry Cavill and Dua Lipa spy thriller

-Apple have offered a first look at blockbuster spy movie Argylle as part of its Apple March event.
+Apple has given us a first look at blockbuster spy movie Argylle as part of its Apple March event.

 The tech giant previewed its plans for the year ahead in new products, and, as part of the presentation, it gave us a sneak peek at four of its forthcoming original movies.